 - The internal marks awarded to the students are first normalized and combined with the normalized marks of end-semester final examination.
-Subsequently, letter grades are awarded for the normalized marks as indicated in the table under section 1.25 the detailed methodology of normalization of internal marks as well as marks in the end-semester final examinations shall be formulated by the Controller of Examinations.
+Subsequently, letter grades are awarded for the normalized marks as indicated in the detailed methodology of normalization of internal marks as well as marks in the end-semester final examinations shall be formulated by the Controller of Examinations.

 - To ‘Pass’ a course with earnable credits a student has to score a minimum of 40% of the total normalized marks secured in both the continuous learning assessments and the end-semester final examination.